Chip art: Creating chip art

-Integrated Circuits are constructed from multiple layers of material, typically silicon, silicon dioxide (glass), and aluminum.
+Integrated circuits (ICs) are constructed from multiple layers of material, typically silicon, silicon dioxide (glass), and aluminum.
 The composition and thickness of these layers give them their distinctive color and appearance.
 These elements created an irresistible palette for IC design and layout engineers.

-The creative process involved in the design of these chips, a strong sense of pride in their work, and an artistic temperament combined compels people to want to mark their work as their own.
+The creative process involved in the design of these chips, a strong sense of pride in their work, and an artistic temperament combined compel people to want to mark their work as their own.
 It is very common to find initials, or groups of initials on chips.
 This is the design engineer's way of "signing" their work.

 Often this creative artist's instinct extends to the inclusion of small pictures or icons.
 These may be images of significance to the designers, comments related to the chip's function, inside jokes, or even satirical references.
 Because of the difficulty in verifying their existence, chip art has also been the subject of online hoaxes (e.g. the never-seen "bill sux" comment on a Pentium chip—the reputed "photo" showing the inscription is a hoax).

 The mass production of these works of art on the body of a commercial IC goes unnoticed by most observers and is discouraged by semiconductor corporations, primarily from the fear that the presence of the artwork (which is clearly unneeded) may interfere with some necessary function or design flow in the chip.

 Some laboratories have started collaborating with artists or directly producing books and exhibits with the micrographs of these chips.
-Such is the case of Harvard chemist George Whitesides, who collaborated with pioneer photographer Felice Frankel to publish On the Surface of Things, a highly praised photography book on experiments from (mostly) the Whitesides lab.
-Also, the laboratory of Albert Folch (who, perhaps not coincidentally, works in BioMEMS, the same field as George Whitesides) at the University of Washington's Bioengineering Dept. has a highly popular online gallery with more than 1,700 free BioMEMS-related chip art micrographs and has already produced three art exhibits in the Seattle area, with online sales.
+Such is the case of Harvard chemist George Whitesides, who collaborated with photographer Felice Frankel to publish On the Surface of Things, a photography book on experiments mostly from the Whitesides lab.
+Also, the laboratory of Albert Folch (who, perhaps not coincidentally, works in BioMEMS, the same field as George Whitesides) at the University of Washington's Bioengineering Dept. has produced an online gallery with more than 1,700 free BioMEMS-related chip art micrographs and three art exhibits in the Seattle area.